lyzadanger/JSoT/README.md

 ### J

 * **JavaScript on Things (JSoT)**<a name="javascript-on-things"></a>:
-    a muddled portmanteau of _JavaScript_ and _Internet of Things_.
-You know, for fun!
+    muddled portmanteau of _JavaScript_ and _Internet of Things_—you know, for fun!
 * JerryScript:
 * JLink:
 * johnny-five: